"They can be a great people, Kal-El, they wish to be. They only lack the light to show the way..."

 "Ken.. " Clark sighed.
 Invisible, he needed to be invisible.
 Something that was going to be a welcome change soon, Clark was certain.
 Perry huffed and rose from his chair, leading him out and down into the bullpen.
 "LANE!
 Where's Lane at?"
 Perry stalked towards Clark's desk, looking around for his errant reporter.

 "She's off looking into that story for next magazine cover section, Chief" cried a voice from the far side of the bullpen behind a cubicle wall.
-Clark peered through the wall to see the owner of the voice.
-He was a young man, around 20, who was cleaning his telescopic lenses for the camera that sat on his desk, uploading to the desktop computer.
+Clark peered through the wall to see the owner of the voice, a young woman with a blonde pixie cut, around 20, who was cleaning her telescopic lenses for the camera that sat on the desk uploading to the computer.

 "Great Ceaser's Ghost, the woman never listens.
 Well, Kemp, here's your desk.
-I'll send HR over to get the paperwork finished and then we can see about getting you caught up with your new partner.
-And don't call me 'Chief'!"
+I'll send HR over to get the paperwork finished and then we can see about getting you caught up with your new partner."
+White turned to point at the young photographer as he strode back to his office, "and don't call me 'Chief'!"

 "So you were driving along the I-14 coming home from work when this happened?"